LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 ===============================================================================

-In this section, we compare ``RAJA::kernel`` and ``RAJA::expt::launch`` implementations of a matrix transpose alogorithm.
+In this section, we compare ``RAJA::kernel`` and ``RAJA::expt::launch`` implementations of a matrix transpose algorithm.
 We illustrate implementation differences of the two interfaces as we build upon each example with more complex features.